 Few things are scarier than a dreaded diagnosis, especially a serious one like cancer, diabetes, heart disease, Alzheimers or multiple sclerosis.
 Painful degenerative conditions like arthritis and autoimmune diseases like lupus cause pain.
 Mental disorders like depression and anxiety make your world small.
-All cause suffering, fear, and diminish your quality of life.
+All illnesses cause suffering, fear, and diminish your quality of life.

-First, let me say I am sorry you for what you are going through.
+First, let me say I am sorry for what you are going through.
 I understand and also have to deal with my own wellness issues and those of family and friends.
 It seems none of us are immune.
 Still, there are definite things you can do to feel better, get well, and stay healthy.

 I'm not going to kid you and say that it is easy or fast to get healthy naturally if you have a serious illness.
 It may, however, be the only way to truly heal.
 Modern medicine may play an important role in your recovery as well.

 Note: This article is for educational purposes only.
 It does not address specifics for various health conditions; there are just too many and everyone is different.
 Why one person heals and another does not with the same methods remains a mystery.
 However, if you take this holistic approach for how to get healthy again, including getting appropriate medical care as needed, you are likely to enjoy improvements in your overall mind body wellness and in your specific conditions as well.

 Incorporate the following steps into creating and following your how to get healthy again wellness plan.
 Once you have created your plan, be flexible and open to making changes as necessary so that you can be successful over time.
 If time is on your side, phase in components of the plan until you have all the habit upgrades and support systems in place.
 If you need to up-level in a hurry, then implement as much as you can, as quickly as you can with support to help and encourage you.